jaredhanson/dotfiles/dbmate/README.md

 ## Usage

+To dump the database schema, execute:

 ```sh
 dbmate dump
 ```

-This command will dump the database schema to `./db/schema.sql`.
+This command will write the database schema to `./db/schema.sql`.

 To create a new migration, execute: